‣ Full payment is due at 45 days prior to check-in

 Do you accept children?

-We do accept children, but do ask parents to keep in mind the suitability of our resort where children must be supervised especially around pools, stairs and water.
-We believe Savasi Island is best suited to children aged over 10 years.
+We accept children, but ask parents to please keep in mind the suitability of our resort for families.
+Young children must be supervised AT ALL TIMES due to the presence of unfenced pools, open decking, stairs and water.
+We believe Savasi is most suited to and most enriching for children aged 10 and older, and DO NOT recommend the property for children under 5 years.

 Which villas are best for children?

 This is dependent on the family and the children’s ages.
-Please check the details and photos provided of each villa to make the right choice for you.
-The Beach House is a popular choice for families with independent age children, while Blue Lagoon Bure One and Three are recommended for couple with younger children (under 5 years).
+Please check the details and photos of each villa to make the right choice for you, or contact our reservations team for a reccomendation.

 How about nannying?

-We can easily arrange a nanny, or buddy for older children.
-The cost is US$10 per hour.
+We can arrange a nanny for children at FJ$20 per hour.

 Do I need to pre-book activities?